I hope that most malware hunters are aware of an old way to hide registry values using null bytes in their names.

 So, offline registry parsers may contain bugs that allow bad guys to hide registry keys and values.
 But…

-Is possible to hide registry data from standard and native API functions?
+Is it possible to hide registry data from standard and native API functions?

 Basically, everything written to the registry with “regular” API calls can be read with “regular” API calls.
 Something can be hidden when additional restrictions are introduced.

 The null byte issue, mentioned in the beginning of this post, is introduced when native API functions are called from standard API functions.
-Since native API functions allow a null byte to be a part of a string and standard API functions treat a null byte as a terminating character (it’s excluded from a string), it could be possible to create a value that can be referenced (by its name) using native API functions, but that can’t be referenced (by its name) using standard API functions.
+Since native API functions allow a null byte to be a part of a string and standard API functions treat a null byte as a terminating character (it marks the end of a string), it could be possible to create a value that can be referenced (by its name) using native API functions, but that can’t be referenced (by its name) using standard API functions.

 “Defensive tools” may introduce their own restrictions.
 For example, GRR treats the registry as a file system, where keys are directories and values are files.
 In this interpretation, a subkey of a key can’t share the same name as a value of the same key.
 This is wrong!